MetaDocencia/SitioWeb/content/en/formacion/cursos_widget.md

 +++

-Our (remote and free) courses are intended for Spanish-speaking teachers.
-Our courses are also useful for other knowledge exchanges such as talks, seminars, or conferences.
-To take part, please enter the section of each course and check the dates and registration form.

-We will use the [Zoom](https://zoom.us/) platform.
-If you are not familiar with it, do not worry, part of what we will do is to help you familiarise with it.
-You will receive all the instructions you will need in our initial contact email.
+With our open, free and Spanish-language trainings we build scientific and technical capacities in a responsible and accessible way.

+To participate, please complete the registration form within each proposal.
+Once you register, you will receive an email with all the instructions for you to join the course.

+If you have additional questions about training, please write to formacion@metadocencia.org.